 Finding the Best Places to Retire Since 2006!

-Overview: Clermont is a comfortable residential community about 20 miles west of Orlando in central Florida.
-It is snuggled in slightly rolling terrain and around a chain of lakes called the Clermont Chain.
+Clermont is a comfortable waterside town about 20 miles west of Orlando in north central Florida.
+It is tucked amid slightly rolling terrain and around a chain of lakes called the Clermont Chain.

 There are seven lakes in the Chain, the largest ones being Lake Louisa (3,573 acres), Lake Minnehaha (2,411 acres) and Lake Minneola (1,890 acres).
 All make for great fishing, with catfish, speckled perch and bass particularly abundant.
 The lakes have small beaches and are also popular with motorboaters.
 Homes, many with a boat dock, sit along the edges of the lakes.
-Neighborhoods are neatly laid out, and most are relatively new because Clermont has boomed in the last decade or two.
-Kings Ridge is a gated 55+ community with single family homes and two golf courses.
-The downtown is small but well kept with buildings from the mid-20th century.
-There are ice cream shops, restaurants and a nice waterfront park with benches and a pier.
+Neighborhoods are neatly laid out, and many are relatively new because Clermont has nearly doubled in size druing the last decade.
+The downtown is small but well kept with ice cream shops, retailers and eateries.
+The waterfront is being developed with shops and restaurants and has a nice park with benches and a pier.

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 40s, 50s and 60s.
 On average, Clermont receives 50 inches of rain per year.